As you recline in your La-Z-Boy, try to imagine the perfect snack for secretly watching 90 Day Fiancé.

 Simply put, fried pork skin is the crunchy and salty snack known as pork rinds in most of the United States.

-What's a pork rind?
+What are pork rinds, tho?
 Great question, amigo!

 Have you tasted the delicious skin off of a baked or fried chicken?
 Pork rinds are the low-carb, protein-rich bacon version of this delicacy.